AdobeDocs/campaign-classic.en/help/platform/using/crm-ms-dynamics.md

 In Campaign Classic:
 1. Create a new external account
 1. Configure the external account with Microsoft Dynamics settings
-1. Use the configuration wizard to map tables and synchronize enumerations
+1. Use the configuration assistant to map tables and synchronize enumerations
 1. Create the synchronization workflow

 [Learn more in this section](#configure-acc-for-microsoft)